Eli Erlick: Activism

 Erlick and a group of transgender activists erected a bronze sculpture of activist Marsha P. Johnson in 2021 in Christopher Park.
 The sculpture was not authorized by New York City Parks but later received a use permit, making it the first sculpture of a transgender person in New York City.
 The sculpture received positive reviews from art commentators, citing the criticism of George Segal's Stonewall National Monument for "whitewashing" the Stonewall Riots.
-The New York City Mayor's office announced plans for a statue of Johnson and her collaborator, Sylvia Rivera, in 2019 but the statues never came to fruition.
+The New York City Mayor's office had announced plans for a statue of Johnson and her collaborator, Sylvia Rivera, in 2019 but the statues never came to fruition.

 In February 2022, Erlick alleged that conservative political commentator Matt Walsh was "attempting to dupe dozens of trans people and doctors into participating in an anti-trans documentary under false pretenses".
-She uncovered that Walsh created a front organization, the Gender Unity Project, after his producer attempted to recruit her into the project.
+She uncovered that Walsh had created a front organization, the Gender Unity Project, after his producer attempted to recruit her into the project.
 Walsh later revealed the project was part of his then-upcoming film, What Is a Woman?.
 A year later, Erlick made similar allegations against conservative media commentator Robby Starbuck for his film The War on Children.

-In March 2023, multiple Washington, D.C. transgender sex workers contacted Erlick to allege the owner of the security firm responsible for the suicide of Eden Knight hired them.
-Later that month, Erlick recovered, restored, and colorized numerous photos from LGBTQ history.
+In March 2023, Erlick recovered, restored, and colorized numerous photos from LGBTQ history.
 She attributes black-and-white photography as a factor in the erasure of trans people of color from history.
 In May 2023, Erlick appeared on a viral Vice Debates video, defending abortion and trans rights.

 Trans Student Educational Resources

 In 2011, at age 16, Erlick co-founded Trans Student Educational Resources, an organization "dedicated to transforming the educational environment for trans and gender nonconforming students through advocacy and empowerment."

-It is the only national organization led by transgender youth.
-It is one of the largest transgender organizations in the United States.
+It is the only national organization led by transgender youth, and one of the largest transgender organizations in the United States.